Skip to content

 Summer is here—and with it, the craving for light, fresh cuisine.
 On hot days, when you want to avoid turning on the stove or oven, the air fryer is your best bet.
 It’s quick, low-fat, and doesn’t generate much heat, providing exactly what our bodies need at 86 degrees Fahrenheit: healthy, balanced meals that are still filling—and most importantly, taste really good!

 What I’ve noticed: Air fryer recipes must definitely be practical, healthy, and simple.
-When it’s warm outside, the motivation to spend extra time in the kitchen cooking elaborate meals is often lacking.
+When it’s warm outside, the motivation to stand in the kitchen and cook elaborate meals is often lacking.
 Greasy sauces?
 No, thank you.
 Dishes that sit heavy in the stomach?
 Please, no!
 So here are my absolute three summer must-have recipes.

 Follow the FITBOOK channel on WhatsApp now!